 One of the fans draws some air from the room into the stove, blowing it across the heat exchanger.
-Here the heat is at approximately 250 degrees Fahrenheit.
+Here the heat is at approximately 250 degrees Fahrenheit btu output.
 The convection fan then blows the air back into the room.

 And that is how the air in your room begins to be warm and cozy even with the cold weather bringing down temperatures to toe-numbing levels.

 So you see, that’s one of the main differences between wood stoves and pellet stoves: while wood stoves rely on radiant heat, pellet stoves are all about the convective heat.